-Analysis | Hunter Biden’s alleged laptop: an explainer
+Analysis | Hunter Biden’s alleged laptop: An explainer

 Why is this coming out now?

 Good question.
-The FBI supposedly obtained the hard drive earlier this year from John Macisaac, who said he owns the Wilmington MAC Shop.
+The FBI supposedly obtained the hard drive earlier this year from John MacIsaac, who said he owns the Wilmington MAC Shop.

-Macissac, an avid Trump supporter, told reporters on Wednesday that a MacBook laptop was dropped off at his Wilmington, Del, shop in April 2019.
-Macisaac, who said that he was legally blind, said that he was almost certain that it was Hunter Biden who dropped off the computer.
-Macisaac said that he made several attempts to get in touch with Hunter Biden, but the equipment was still in his hands 90 days after it had been left there and he said that he became curious about what he’d seen.
+MacIsaac told reporters on Wednesday that a MacBook laptop was dropped off at his Wilmington, Del, shop in April 2019.
+MacIsaac, who said that he was legally blind, said that he was almost certain that it was Hunter Biden who dropped off the computer.
+He said that he made several attempts to get in touch with Hunter Biden, but the equipment was still in his hands 90 days after it had been left there and he said that he became curious about what he’d seen.

-He made a copy of the hard drive and gave it to former Giuliani.
+He made a copy of the hard drive and gave it to Giuliani.
 This past weekend, Giuliani passed a copy to the New York Post.
 But presumably the laptop would have been of use to the year-long Senate investigation, which found no wrongdoing by Biden.

 As Giuliani has sought to locate information about Hunter Biden and Ukraine, he has regularly interacted with a Ukrainian lawmaker who was recently sanctioned by the U.S. Treasury Department for being an “active Russian agent for over a decade” engaged in an influence operation to affect the 2020 election.
 Those interactions have given rise to fears that the emails could be part of a broader disinformation campaign.